Clint Neumann joins the Bemidji State women’s basketball program for his first season in 2015-16.

 In his first season as assistant coach the Beavers finished with a 7-20 overall record and a 3-19 conference record.
 The team finished the season with a 7-8 record at home in the Bemidji State Gymnasium.
 The Beaver offense boasted the third highest three-point percentage in the conference when they shot .345 from behind the arc.
 One of the main contributors was juniot guard Aimee Pelzer who averaged 2.3 three-pointers per game and shot .399 from three.

-He joins the Beavers after serving on the University of Minnesota men’s basketball staff as team manager since 2014.
+Prior to joining the Beavers, Neumann served on the University of Minnesota men’s basketball staff as team manager since 2014.
 While with the Gophers, Neumann prepared gyms for practice, individual workouts and games, as well as managing film needs for the coaching staff and team.
 The Gophers finished the 2014-15 season with an 18-15 record.